❦ ❦ ❦

 These attacks, which injured only about a dozen soldiers in total, show clearly the effects of Rama’s overarching strategy.
 Every one of four kingdoms found it necessary to increase security at its military camps.
 This meant that in every case soldiers were taken from other duties to act as sentries.
 In the tiny, county-sized kingdoms we are talking about, that had an appreciable effect on the numbers of men available for combat.

 They sent out cavalry on patrols, looking for armed bands of resistance.
-These, as they moved through the countryside, were vulnerable to further attacks.
+The patrols, as they moved through the countryside, were vulnerable to further attacks.
 At first these came as the soldiers cooked, ate, or slept.
 Attacks were made on stragglers, as well, and these were most often performed by Rama with his bow.
 In the end, the cavalries of the petty kingdoms were very exposed, very vulnerable, and not at all effective.
 As they lost riders, more had to be assigned to duty.

 Amidst all the confusion, the kingdoms found they had to devote increasing numbers of soldiers to internal security.
 Increasing numbers of soldiers ran off, and the runaways were supported by ordinary country folk.
 Recruitments were getting ineffective.
 Passive resistance from the population was growing and becoming active.

-In time, it actually became necessary for the petty kingdoms to start communicating with one another.
+In time, it actually became necessary for the petty kingdoms to start communicating regularly.
 They began sharing information and strategic understanding.
 They understood that only a small group of kingdoms, geographically bunched together, were being attacked, and this led all of them to be vulnerable, as a group, to attack from those whose strengths were not diminished.
 They had to be able to act together, or at least for mutual purpose, to counter the attacks Rama was bringing against them.

 As we can see, the strength of an army can be brought to nothing by compromising only a fraction of it.
 And so the wars began to subside.
 Rama was winning his single-handed war against all the kingdoms, and part of the reason for that was because he was not fighting alone.